 Nicola’s dancing has been noticed and praised by many top-tier dancers, including Toronto’s Sashar Zarif for “living in the moment of the dance”, as well as Cassandra Shore, Denise Enan, Sahra Saeeda Kent, Ranya Renee, Roula Said, Suzanna del Vecchio, Suzy, Delilah, Jasmin Jahal, Vanessa, and Yousry Sharif.
-She has always stood out as a dancer who can hold her ground with technique, choreography and interpretation.
+She has always stood out as a dancer strong in technique, choreography and interpretation.
 Nicola has been lauded for her graceful, smooth, and elegant style, her natural talent, and for her authentic representation of Egyptian dance styles.
 She brings an energy that is relaxed and playful.
 Always, she strives to present the dignity and beauty of Egyptian dance.

 Nicola began her bellydance studies in January of 1997.
 Nicola had been a fan of Middle Eastern music for many years prior to this, and had studied Near Eastern archaeology and history.
-Her first teacher was Shayera, at Winnipeg’s Bravado Dance Studio.
+Her first teacher was Shayera, at Winnipeg’s Bravado Dance Studio (then owned by Marnie Cooke, later by Bernadette Shum).
 Shayera was Winnipeg’s premier performer at the time, and the feature dancer/troupe director of the former Lebanese Pavilion of Folklorama.
 Nicola was soon taking both beginner and intermediate classes, and was actively coached and mentored by Shayera, who dubbed her “the intelligent dancer’s dancer”.

 Delilah called her a dancer with “great power”.
 Suzanna del Vecchio said “she is very, very good”.
 Cassandra has said she “…enjoyed [her] dancing very much…great taste in music!”.
-Jalilah Zamora noted Nicola’s gift for musical interpretation, referencing her performance in a Winnipeg workshop: “a beautiful job with masmoudi [dancing to “Ya Amarti”]…so many dancers don’t…”.
+Cassandra personally invited Nicola to dance in her Enchanted Evening show in Minneapolis (2013).
+Jalilah Zamora, of Jalilah’s Raks Sharqi cd series, noted Nicola’s gift for musical interpretation, referencing her performance in a Winnipeg workshop: “a beautiful job with masmoudi [dancing to “Ya Amarti”]…so many dancers don’t…”.
 Suzy of Calgary has said Nicola is “SUCH a pretty dancer”.
 And most recently, Ranya Renee said she has “really good movement” and complimented her “Ooloo Balash” choreography.
 Sahra Saeeda praised her choreographic accomplishments in the “Journey Through Egypt” show, and called her “a very strong dancer” during her 2012 visit.

 Nicola is a seasoned, confident performer in all performance venues, as well as a passionate and dedicated teacher with a commitment to technique, authenticity, and artistry.
-She has taught and coached several excellent students, including Sha’Vega and Oksana (now performing and teaching in Ottawa), and Asra of Winnipeg.
-Her students and troupe members have included Za’ina, Asra, Heather Flynn, Zafirah, Johara, Kevla, Shifra, Yonisha, Kalila, Basinah, Laura, Kristin, Nita, Christine, Lisa, Sameerah, Samira, Cyrena, and Ildiko.
-She is currently Manitoba’s only certified teacher of Middle Eastern dance, having completed 3 of 3 levels of teacher training with Hadia (2007-2011).
+She has taught and coached several excellent dancers, including Sha’Vega and Oksana (now performing and teaching in Ottawa), and Asra of Winnipeg.
+Her students and troupe members have included Za’ina Dilshad, Asra, Heather Flynn, Zafirah, Johara, Kevla, Shifra, Yonisha, Kalila, Basinah, Laura, Kristin, Nita, Christine, Lisa, Sameerah, Samira, Cyrena, and Ildiko.
+She is currently Manitoba’s only fully certified teacher of Middle Eastern dance, having completed 3 of 3 levels of teacher training with Hadia (2007-2011).

-Nicola has directed several troupes since 1999, beginning as rehearsal coach/co-choreographer with Gamaal Rawhany and Ahlan Dance Company (with Shayera), and more recently Spice Road Bellydance and Amar Egyptian Dance (as Founder and Artistic Director).
+Nicola has directed several troupes since 1999, beginning as rehearsal coach/co-choreographer with Gamaal Rawhany and Ahlan Dance Company (with Shayera), and more recently Spice Road Bellydance and Amar Egyptian Dance (as Founder/Artistic Director).

-In 2006, Nicola began an enduring commitment to producing shows and events, which have included a CBCF fundraiser, Leylet Hob–Dance for the Cure, and stage shows featuring star dancers including Orient Express 1-4, Journey Through Egypt, Club Bellydance (2011 & 2013).
+In 2006, Nicola began producing shows and events, which have included a CBCF fundraiser, Leylet Hob–Dance for the Cure, and stage shows featuring star dancers, including Orient Express 1-4, Journey Through Egypt, Club Bellydance (2011 & 2013).
 Nicola is a co-founder of Raks into Summer, Winnipeg’s original bellydance multi-class recital.
 She has hosted many top-tier dancers as an effort to enrich and encourage the Winnipeg dance scene, including Hadia, Sahra Saeeda, Cassandra Shore, Jamiila al Badawia, and the Bellydance Superstars.
 Nicola attends local and regional workshops in order to support the same efforts by colleagues.